DhavalKotak/dhavalkotak.github.io/_posts/2021-06-17-Mustacchio-CTF.md

 > tail -f /var/log/nginx/access.log

 Intresting.
 Lets use this to gain root.
 Lets create a file named tail and make it executable and a script to get root.
-We also have to change the path to our file
+We have to change the path to our file as well

 > echo "/bin/bash" > tail